Punkweb/PunkwebBB/README.md

 ]
 ```

-And finally, add the following URL pattern to your `urls.py`:
+Add the following URL pattern to your `urls.py`:

 ```python
 from django.urls import path, include